djthorpe/go-dom/README.md

-# go-dom
+# go-wasmbuild

+**wasmbuild** is a command-line tool for compiling applications in the Go programming language ("golang") into [WASM](https://webassembly.org/) so they can be run in a web browser.

+It provides a development environment so you can test your code as you develop it.
+There are also various packages which implement bridges to the web browser runtime, and several popular JavaScript libtaties, so you can - for example - create reactive web components in your golang application.

-> *Experimental!* Please note this repository contains code which depends on experimental features of the Go language.
+> *Experimental!* Please note this repository contains code which depends on experimental features of the Go language,
+> and is also a very rough and ready implementation itself.

 ## Overview

 This repository provides three main components:

+1. **WASM Build Server** (`cmd/wasmbuild`) - A feature-rich development server for building and serving golang WASM applications with live reload, error notifications, and automatic dependency watching
-1. **DOM Package** (`pkg/dom`) - A Go implementation of the Document Object Model (DOM) API that works both natively and in WebAssembly (WASM) environments
+2. **DOM Package** (`pkg/dom`) - A Go implementation of the Document Object Model (DOM) API that works both natively and in WASM environments
-2. **Bootstrap 5 Package** (`pkg/bs5`) - Experimental Go wrappers for Bootstrap 5 components (very rough and ready)
+3. **Bootstrap 5 Package** (`pkg/bs5`) - Experimental Go wrappers for Bootstrap 5 components (very rough and ready)

-3. **WASM Development Server** (`cmd/wasmserver`) - A feature-rich development server for building and serving WASM applications with live reload, error notifications, and automatic dependency watching
+There are also some examples of developing front-end applications in the `cmd/wasm` folder.

-## WASM Development Server
+## WASM Build Server

-The `wasmserver` tool provides a modern development experience for WASM applications written in Go:
+The `wasmbuild` tool provides a modern development experience for WASM applications written in Go:

 ### Features

-- **Compile Go to WASM** - Seamlessly compiles Go applications to WebAssembly
+- **Compile golang to WASM** - Seamlessly compiles Go applications to WebAssembly
 - **Serve WASM Applications** - Hosts your WASM apps with a built-in HTTP server, including serving the bootstrap HTML and JS needed to run Go WASM applications
 - **Bootstrap 5 Support** - Optional `--bs-5` flag includes Bootstrap 5 CSS, JavaScript, and Icons in the HTML template
 - **Automatic Dependency Discovery** - Watches all local package dependencies (no manual configuration needed)